The Return of Courtney Love: Previewed music

 Four of the featured songs in the documentary appeared on Hole's fourth studio album, Nobody's Daughter, in 2010.
 Nobody's Daughter — which was the final product of Love's unreleased How Dirty Girls Get Clean — was originally due to be the reworked version of How Dirty Girls Get Clean, however, was rerecorded as a Hole album in 2009.

+Release

+The Return of Courtney Love originally aired in the United Kingdom and Ireland on 27 September 2006.
+It premiered in the United States on VH1 on 16 December 2006.

 Reception

 Though well-received with Love's fans, Tim Teeman of The Times criticised the documentary's content and director, noting that it "wasn't painful viewing for the reasons its subject intended [...] but for the cowed awe of Will Yapp, the film's writer, director and producer.
 It's one thing to ingratiate oneself with a subject to elicit their secrets, but this was something else.
 Yapp seemed to want to be Love's friend, not her inquisitor."